genkio/debian-z/README.md

 ## Pre-Installation

-To use this script and set up your Debian system with my i3 config and Ly, follow these steps:
+To use this script and set up your Mint system with my i3 config and Ly, follow these steps:

-1. Install a fresh minimal Debian system.
-You can download the minimal installation ISO from the official Debian website.
+1. Install a fresh minimal Mint system.
+You can download the minimal installation ISO from the official Mint website.

-2. Follow my installation guide here [How To Install Debian-Z](https://github.com/zedsalim/debian-z-tutor) .
+2. Follow original project owner's installation guide here [How To Install](https://github.com/zedsalim/debian-z-tutor) .

 3. Once the base system is installed: